TomDDG/ZXPicoMD/README.md

 ## Testing the ZX PicoMD

 Once built I run the device through a series of tests.
 The main one is a [test cartridge by Martin Smith](./TestCarts/Test%20MDR%20Emulation%20(1994)(Martin%20Smith).mdr), you can download this by clicking the link or from the TestCarts folder.
 This utility was initially designed to test emulators so works great for making sure everything is ok with the ZX PicoMD.
-There is also the [test routine that comes with the offical service manual](./TestCarts/MDIF1Test.mdr) which I've also put in the TestCards folder.
+There is also the [test routine that comes with the official service manual](./TestCarts/MDIF1Test.mdr) which I've also put in the TestCards folder.

 Another test I run is making sure the write protect circuit is ok by toggling it on and trying to format a cartridge, this should fail with a write protect message, toggling it back off and it should work again.